3oheme/3oheme.github.com/_posts/2013-12-21-ux-books-i-read-in-2013.markdown

 #### [Social Engineering, the art of human hacking](http://www.amazon.co.uk/Social-Engineering-Art-Human-Hacking/dp/0470639539)

 I've just been having a glance over it, but it looks really interesting — not because I would ever use it for real social engineering, but to be able to detect and react against different persuation tactics and tools.
+This was the book that presented me the concept of [microgestures](http://en.wikipedia.org/wiki/Microexpression).

 ---